-Columbia University has enjoyed a reputation for political activeness practically since its founding in 1754.
+Columbia University has enjoyed a reputation for being politically active practically since its founding in 1754.
 Today, the university is home to a student body of which 76% report being politically affiliated.
-Though Columbia does have a largish population of conservative students, the majority of Columbia Lions are liberal.
+Though Columbia does have a fairly large population of conservative students, the majority of Columbia Lions are liberal.
 Still, the political diversity makes things interesting.
-Two college journals, The Columbia Political Review and The Current, offer students a place to publish political commentary, while the unique World Leaders Forum provides students the opportunity to listen to political speakers from all over the world.
+Two college journals, The Columbia Political Review, and The Current offer students a place to publish political commentary, while the unique World Leaders Forum provides students the opportunity to listen to political speakers from all over the world.
 A variety of student-run political organizations also exist on campus.
 Over the years, Columbia has graduated five Founding Fathers, nine Supreme Court Justices, three U.S. Presidents, and 26 other heads of state from around the world.

 Evergreen State College

 Life on campus at Evergreen State College embodies many of the same things valued by young Democrats.
-For example, the college places a huge emphasis on environment issues and environmental responsibility, and every inch of the campus has been deemed a nature reserve.
+For example, the college places a huge emphasis on environmental issues and environmental responsibility, and every inch of the campus has been deemed a nature reserve.
 There is even an Evergreen Organic Farm, at which students can learn about and take part in composting and organic farming.
-In terms of academics, Evergreen State College isn’t quite your typical institution with traditional grading scales.
+Regarding academics, Evergreen State College isn’t quite your typical institution with traditional grading scales.
 Instead, students receive written feedback on their work.

-Just about everything about Hampshire College in Amherst, Massachusetts is progressive.
+Just about everything about Hampshire College in Amherst, Massachusetts, is progressive.
 Hampshire’s on-campus vibe thrives on an open-minded approach to social issues.
-Recently, Hampshire administrators canceled entire days’ worth of classes in order to have campus-wide discussions on issues such as sexual assault and racism.
+Recently, Hampshire administrators canceled entire days’ worth of classes to have campus-wide discussions on issues such as sexual assault and racism.
 This mentality extends into the classroom as well.
 Many Hampshire students pursue courses of independent study, and grading is usually done on a pass or fail rubric, as opposed to the more traditional grading scale.
-Young Democrats are sure to enjoy the long list of student-run campus organizations, including Center for Feminisms, Civil Liberties and Public Policy, Friends of Tibet, Gender Resource Network, and many more.
+Young Democrats are sure to enjoy the long list of student-run campus organizations, including:

 Humboldt State University